BobbleLaw/bobblelaw.github.io/content/en-US/topics/interview/leetcode-top-interview.md

 + Optional: DFS.
 Add the right node first, so when list size is same as the depth, that's the right most node

 **Steps**
++ Prepare BFS
+  + Declare queue of Node
+  + Push root
-+ Classic BFS pattern, declare queue (of Node), push root, start loop
++ BFS loop
+  + Iterate elements in layer
-+ Track the last element in this layer
+    + Update the last element
-+ Insert left and right if neccessary
+    + Insert left and right (if neccessary)
+  + Append last number of this layer
++ Return result

 Time: O(N), Space: O(N)